Grupo Catalana Occidente buys Groupama Spain unit

-PARIS (Reuters) - Grupo Catalana Occidente (GCO.MC) and majority shareholder INOCSA have agreed to buy French insurer Groupama’s Spanish unit in a deal valuing it at 404.5 million euros ($512.77 million), the companies said in a statement on Tuesday.
+PARIS, June 19 (Reuters) - Grupo Catalana Occidente and majority shareholder INOCSA have agreed to buy French insurer Groupama’s Spanish unit in a deal valuing it at 404.5 million euros ($512.77 million), the companies said in a statement on Tuesday.

 Groupama Seguros y Reaseguros, the business being sold, had revenue of 940 million euros last year, with 1,000 staff.